 A very effective way to improve the maximum oxygen uptake (VO2) is through training that has an intensity very close to the current maximum oxygen uptake, which means training with a heart rate of around 95 – 98% of the max. heart rate.
 The body can only handle a limited amount of training, with such a high intensity.
 The training is therefore, best performed as intervals, hill training or tempo run.

 This form of training is important for all types of runners, regardless of the distance you train to complete.
-But as beginner it’s too demanding and the risk of injuries is high.
+But as a beginner, it’s too demanding and the risk of injuries is high.

 Lactate Threshold training (LT – training)

 Endurance training is about running far in a long time.
 With lactate threshold training, you will be able to run faster on the long distance.
 Lactate threshold (LT) describes the time or intensity at which the body no longer can get rid of lactate as quickly as it is formed.
 This means, it accumulates in the working muscles – your legs and you experience it as a burning sensation.

-We can find (LT) based on practical tests in a laboratory, where blood samples are taken during physical activity on a treadmill and thus very precise find the intensity at which LT begins to accumulate in the muscles.
+We can find (LT) based on practical tests in a laboratory, where blood samples are taken during physical activity on a treadmill and thus very precisely find the intensity at which LT begins to accumulate in the muscles.
 In this way, we can measure the heart rate and the speed you run at LT.
 In practice as runners, we use a heart rate monitor or the Borg scale.

 Improvement of lactate threshold training

 LT – Training is the most important form of training for long-distance runners, who want to improve their performance.
 The longer distances you run, the more important is this form of training for your performance.
 To move LT, the training must be completed with an intensity around LT.
 LT training should feel like a hard but comfortable pace.